fabric8io/fabric8/examples/soap/README.md

 # SOAP EXAMPLE

 ## Overview
-This example demonstrates how to create a SOAP web service with CXF and expose it through the OSGi HTTP Service.
+This example demonstrates how to create a SOAP Web service with Apache CXF and expose it through the OSGi HTTP Service.

 ## What You Will Learn
 In studying this example you will learn:

-* how to configure JAX-WS web services by using the blueprint configuration file.
+* how to configure JAX-WS Web services by using the blueprint configuration file
 * how to configure additional CXF features like logging
-* how to use standard Java Web Service annotations to define a web service interface
+* how to use standard Java Web Service annotations to define a Web service interface
-* how to use standard Java Web Service annotations when implementing a web service in Java
+* how to use standard Java Web Service annotations when implementing a Web service in Java
+* how to use CXF's `JaxWsProxyFactoryBean` to create a client side proxy to invoke a remote Web service

 ## Prerequisites
 Before building and running this example you need: